Welcome to the Degree Doctor blog - structured, practical guidance for qualitative PhD researchers.

 Positivism vs Post Positivism

-How to know which theories to use for your theoretical framework
+How to choose theories for your theoretical framework as a qualitative researcher

 Conceptual vs theoretical framework